Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> Creating a Hillshade from a Raster Dataset </h3> <br>

 <p> Search for the "Hillshade" tool in the geoprocessing toolbox.
-Like creating a raster dataset, there are a couple parameters to consider when creating a hillshade.  </p> <br>
+Like creating a raster dataset, there are a couple parameters to consider when creating a hillshade (Table 8).  </p> <br>

-<table title="Hillshade Dataset Parameters"> <caption> Table 7.
+<table title="Hillshade Dataset Parameters"> <caption> Table 8.
 Hillshade Dataset Creation Parameters </caption>
 <thead>
 <tr>
 <th> Setting </th>